av025/Frontend-Learning/3.HTML - Diving Deeper and Semantics/Readme.md

 # HTML - Diving Deeper and Semantics
+In this section, we learn about semantic tags, which help improve the readability and maintainability of our HTML code.
+Semantic tags are also beneficial for SEO (Search Engine Optimization) and enhance the accessibility of web pages.
+These tags are used based on the context and meaning of the content.
+For example, we use the <h1> tag for the main heading and the <a> (anchor) tag for adding links to our web pages.